BEFORE IT ALL GOES: ARCHITECTURE FROM SINGAPORE’S EARLY INDEPENDENCE YEARS

 The sites are: Pearl Bank Apartments, People’s Park Complex, Golden Mile Complex, Golden Mile Tower, Bedok and Buona Vista Swimming Complexes, Queenstown Cinema, Tanglin Halt Estate and Rochor Centre.

-A monograph of the same title will accompany the exhibition.
-The book will contain images from the show, as well as additional photos of the eight sites and of HDB estates that were constructed in the 1960s – 1970s.
-It will also have essays by writer Yu-Mei Balasingamchow, architectural historian Yeo Kang Shua, and Darren Soh, and is designed by local design studio Practice Theory.
-Only 1000 copies will be printed, pricing to be confirmed.
+A monograph of the same title accompanies the exhibition and can be purchased at Objectifs or here. the exhibition.
+The book contains images from the show, as well as additional photos of the eight sites and of HDB estates that were constructed in the 1960s – 1970s.
+It includes essays by writer Yu-Mei Balasingamchow, architectural historian Yeo Kang Shua, and Darren Soh, and is designed by local design studio Practice Theory.

 About Darren Soh: